-A key aim is to develop objective criteria for the assessment of plant quality at dispatch, following transport and during shelf-life tests to ensure that quality attributes are viewed consistently across the industry.
+A key aim in PO 022 was to develop objective criteria for the assessment of plant quality at dispatch, following transport and during shelf-life tests to ensure that quality attributes are viewed consistently across the industry.
+This was achieved for poinsettia and the criteria are available to growers and researchers.